 The African Union Commission and the Joint Research Centre of the European Commission organized a scientific Conference at the UN Conference Centre in Addis Ababa from 1 to 3 October 2014 which aimed at widening the availability and use of evidence-based information for agricultural growth and improved food and nutrition security.
 With over 150 international participants, the event brought together scientists and policy makers from a wide range of institutions and research organizations from Africa, Europe and the United States, as well as major UN agencies.

 The agricultural sector in many African countries has been evolving rapidly in response to dynamic population growth and movements, and as a result of regional or national policies and more pronounced interventions by private and external actors.
 Accurate, objective and timely information is needed by all parties involved in agriculture and development to address issues such as the early identification of risks and the assessment of the severity of emergencies, in order to better plan and monitor national/regional agriculture and trade policies and, ultimately, to reach the objectives of improved food security and sustainable agriculture.

 The IMAAFS Conference has set itself the goal of supporting and motivating continent-wide production, by gathering evidence that can inform Africa’s agricultural transformation towards improved food and nutrition security and sustainable agriculture.
-It offers three days of presentations, workshops, and side events, including various poster and media presentations.
+It offered three days of presentations, workshops, and side events, including various poster and media presentations.

-The main technical topics will include, inter alia:
+The main technical topics included, inter alia:

-For any information about the conference please write to:email@example.com
+For additional information about the conference please write to:email@example.com